JellyTitan/Sofle-Pico/README.md

 ### Switch Sockets
 Switch sockets installed on the back of the PCB facing up towards the front of the PCB.
 Make sure they are flush with the PCB.

+1. Put all the sockets in place.
+PCB hole tolerance can vary quite a bit, so some sockets may snap in, while others rest in the holes.
+If you have some that snap in, be sure to check everything is flush before you start soldering.
-Heat the metal connector, apply solder and look for the solder to wick down to the PCB.
+1. Solder _one_ side of each socket by heating the metal connector.
+Apply solder and look for the solder to wick down to the PCB.
 You want a solid joint since this may take some mechanical strain from switch installation and removal.
+The 3d printed workholding feet are really handy here.
+You can reposition the board as you work to get the best angle for soldering those connectors.
+1. Give the board a few good taps to make sure there are no loose sockets.

-I like to put all the sockets in, find a comfortable position, solder one side of each socket, then rotate the board 180 and solder the remaining sides.
+1. Rotate the board 180 degrees and solder the remaining sides.

 <img src="docs/images/build_guide_pico/sofle_pico_sockets_1.jpeg" alt="Left hand backside of solfe pico with switch sockets in place viewed from a tilted angle" width="49%" /> <img src="docs/images/build_guide_pico/sofle_pico_sockets_2.jpeg" alt="Left hand backside of solfe pico with switch sockets in place viewed from a above" width="49%" />